keolo/keolo/README.md

 - 👨‍🚀 Founder, Fractional CTO, Head of Engineering, Engineering Manager, Founding/Lead Engineer
 - 🖲️ Python, Go, Flutter, Google Cloud Platform

-**Fun Fact**: I lived abroad (Argentina) for a summer as a teenager, stayed with a family, and absorbed their culture.
-It sparked my passion for connecting with people and ideas from around the world!
+**Fun Fact**: One summer as a teenager, I found myself immersed in the vibrant culture of Argentina, staying with a local family.
+The experience ignited my passion for building connections with people and perspectives from around the world.